The Garden Grazer

 • Fresh garlic cloves: I like the taste of fresh garlic best in this soup, but you can easily substitute dried garlic powder if needed.

-• Canned diced tomatoes: Either regular or fire-roasted tomatoes work great.
+• Canned diced tomatoes: Most often I use regular, but fire-roasted tomatoes work great too.

 • Fresh baby spinach: I like spinach, but you can also substitute with kale or other greens if desired.